ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 --- abstract

 This document specifies a profile for the Authentication and Authorization for Constrained Environments (ACE) framework.
-The profile uses Group Object Security for Constrained RESTful Environments (Group OSCORE) to provide communication security between a Client and one or multiple Resource Servers that are members of an OSCORE group.
-The profile securely binds an OAuth 2.0 Access Token to the public key of the Client associated with the private key used by that Client in the OSCORE group.
-The profile uses Group OSCORE to achieve server authentication, as well as proof-of-possession for the Client's public key.
-Also, it provides proof of the Client's membership to the OSCORE group by binding the Access Token to information from the Group OSCORE Security Context, thus allowing the Resource Server(s) to verify the Client's membership upon receiving a message protected with Group OSCORE from the Client.
+The profile uses Group Object Security for Constrained RESTful Environments (Group OSCORE) to provide communication security between a client and one or multiple resource servers that are members of an OSCORE group.
+The profile securely binds an OAuth 2.0 Access Token to the public key of the client associated with the private key used by that client in the OSCORE group.
+The profile uses Group OSCORE to achieve server authentication, as well as proof-of-possession for the client's public key.
+Also, it provides proof of the client's membership to the OSCORE group by binding the Access Token to information from the Group OSCORE Security Context, thus allowing the resource server(s) to verify the client's membership upon receiving a message protected with Group OSCORE from the client.
 Effectively, the profile enables fine-grained access control paired with secure group communication, in accordance with the Zero Trust principles.

 --- middle

 # Introduction # {#intro}

-A number of applications rely on a group communication model where a Client can access a resource hosted by multiple Resource Servers at once, e.g., over IP multicast.
+A number of applications rely on a group communication model where a client can access a resource hosted by multiple resource servers at once, e.g., over IP multicast.
 Typical examples are switching of luminaries, actuators control, and distribution of software updates.
 Secure communication in the group can be achieved by sharing a set of keying material, which is typically provided upon joining the group.

 For some of such applications, it may be just fine to enforce access control in a straightforward fashion.
-That is, any Client authorized to join the group, hence to obtain the group keying material, can be also implicitly authorized to perform any action at any resource of any Server in the group.
-An example of application where such implicit authorization might serve well is a simple lighting scenario, where the lightbulbs are the Servers, while the user account on an app on the user's phone is the Client.
+That is, any client authorized to join the group, hence to obtain the group keying material, can be also implicitly authorized to perform any action at any resource of any Server in the group.
+An example of application where such implicit authorization might serve well is a simple lighting scenario, where the lightbulbs are the Servers, while the user account on an app on the user's phone is the client.
 In this case, it might be fine to not require additional authorization evidence from any user account, if it is acceptable that any current group member is also authorized to switch on and off any light, or to check their status.

 However, in different instances of such applications, the approach above is not desirable, as different group members are intended for have different access rights to resources of other group members.
 For instance, enforcing access control in accordance with a more fine-grained approach is required in the two following use cases.

-As a first case, an application provides control of smart locks acting as Servers in the group, where: a first type of Client, e.g., a user account of a child, is allowed to only query the status of the smart locks; while a second type of Client, e.g., a user account of a parent, is allowed to both query and change the status of the smart locks.
+As a first case, an application provides control of smart locks acting as Servers in the group, where: a first type of client, e.g., a user account of a child, is allowed to only query the status of the smart locks; while a second type of client, e.g., a user account of a parent, is allowed to both query and change the status of the smart locks.
 Further similar applications concern the enforcement of different sets of permissions in groups with sensor/actuator devices, e.g., thermostats acting as Servers.
 Also, some group members may even be intended as Servers only.
-Hence, they must be prevented from acting as Clients altogether and from accessing resources at other Servers, especially when attempting to perform non-safe operations.
+Hence, they must be prevented from acting as clients altogether and from accessing resources at other Servers, especially when attempting to perform non-safe operations.

 As a second case, building automation scenarios often rely on Servers that, under different circumstances, enforce different level of priority for processing received commands.
-For instance, BACnet deployments consider multiple classes of Clients, e.g., a normal light switch (C1) and an emergency fire panel (C2).
-Then, a C1 Client is not allowed to override a command from a C2 Client, until the latter relinquishes control at its higher priority.
-That is: i) only C2 Clients should be able to adjust the minimum required level of priority on the Servers, so rightly locking out C1 Clients if needed; and ii) when a Server is set to accept only high-priority commands, only C2 Clients should be able to perform such commands otherwise allowed also to C1 Clients.
-Given the different maximum authority of different Clients, fine-grained access control would effectively limit the execution of high- and emergency-priority commands only to devices that are in fact authorized to perform such actions.
+For instance, BACnet deployments consider multiple classes of clients, e.g., a normal light switch (C1) and an emergency fire panel (C2).
+Then, a C1 client is not allowed to override a command from a C2 client, until the latter relinquishes control at its higher priority.
+That is: i) only C2 clients should be able to adjust the minimum required level of priority on the Servers, so rightly locking out C1 clients if needed; and ii) when a Server is set to accept only high-priority commands, only C2 clients should be able to perform such commands otherwise allowed also to C1 clients.
+Given the different maximum authority of different clients, fine-grained access control would effectively limit the execution of high- and emergency-priority commands only to devices that are in fact authorized to perform such actions.
 Besides, it would prevent a misconfigured or compromised device from initiating a high-priority command and lock out normal control.

 In the cases above, being a legitimate group member and storing the group keying material is not supposed to imply any particular access rights.
 Instead, access control to the secure group communication channel and access control to the resource space provided by Servers in the group should remain logically separated domains.